-- Aim for two nourishing drinks per day to help prevent weight loss and encourage weight gain. - Have nourishing drinks in between your meals, not in place of a meal! - Choose full fat and full sugar products rather than 'diet', 'sugar free' or 'skimmed' varieties as these provide more calories. - Use milk, dairy-free milk alternatives (avoid nut milks where possible as these are lower in energy and protein) or fruit juice as base ingredients in your drinks rather than water. - Relax with a warm milky drink such as Horlicks®, Ovaltine® or drinking chocolate before bed.
+- Aim for two nourishing drinks per day to help prevent weight loss and encourage weight gain. - Have nourishing drinks in between your meals, not in place of a meal! - Choose full fat and full sugar products rather than 'diet', 'sugar free' or 'skimmed' varieties as these provide more calories. - Use milk, dairy-free milk alternatives (e.g. soya rather than nut milk as this has more calories and protein) or fruit juice as base ingredients in your drinks rather than water. - Relax with a warm milky drink such as Horlicks®, Ovaltine® or drinking chocolate before bed.